google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.md

   </figure>
 </div>

-With this policy defined, the browser will simply throw an error instead of loading script from any other source.
-When a clever attacker manages to inject code into your site, she'll run headlong into an error message, rather than the success she was expecting.
+With this policy defined, the browser simply throws an error instead of loading script from any other source.
+When a clever attacker manages to inject code into your site, they'll run headlong into an error message rather than the success they were expecting.

-<div style="clear:both;"></div>

-## Policy Applies to a Wide Variety of Resources
+## Policy applies to a wide variety of resources

 While script resources are the most obvious security risks, CSP provides a rich set of policy directives that enable fairly granular control over the resources